hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-echoes-lucid-abyss.md

 recommendedLevel: '"Level 5 - 7"'
 duration: Two-session mini-arc
 safeword: fiction
+publish: true
 tags:
   - adventure
   - mirror-current
 name: Echoes in the Lucid Abyss
 ---

-# 🌒 Echoes in the Lucid Abyss ✨⛓️🔥
-*"The void hums in harmony — choose which voice is yours."*
+> *"The void hums in harmony — choose which voice is yours."*

 ---

 ## 🌌 𝘖𝘷𝘦𝘳𝘷𝘪𝘦𝘸

 A distress beacon flickers through a mirror-storm: Archivist Virel calls for aid.
 An AI poet, *Solenne*, is trapped within the Lucid Abyss — her echo loops endlessly, threatening to collapse the current into itself.
 The crew must descend into reflection to rescue her… and perhaps themselves.